clarklindev/blender-complete-blender-creator-learn-3D-modelling-for-beginners/README.md

 - vertex select mode
 - edge select mode
 - face select mode
     - E (extrude face) / or on left toolbar extrude button
     - do not negate the extrude
 - disect a face (loop cut)
     - select a face -> CTRL + R -> move to get position -> left click (or right click to cancel)

+### 12 simple houses
+- adding another while in edit mode joins the parts into a single object (so be in object mode)
+- ungroup -> edit mode -> P (separate) -> by loose parts
+- when loop cut is not "straight" but follows same contour of shape its cutting, you can once clicked on loop cut,
+- tool options (bottom-left) -> even (this evens out shape to make it flat)
+- tool options (bottom-left) -> flipped will make shape mimic the top side
+- exact positions (eg on z) while in edit mode, if you are adjusting an edge (G - grab mode) -> Z (lock to z-axis) -> type the values